Enneagram Type Seven People are Busy and Fun-Loving

 They cope with this anxiety in two ways:

-First, they try to keep their mind busy all of the time.
-As long as they can keep their mind occupied, especially with projects and positive ideas for the future, they can, to some extent, keep anxiety and negative feelings out of conscious awareness.
+First, they try to keep their minds busy all the time.
+As long as they can keep their minds occupied, especially with projects and positive ideas for the future, they can, to some extent, keep anxiety and negative feelings out of conscious awareness.

 Likewise, activity stimulates thinking, so they are compelled to stay on the go, moving from one experience to the next, searching for more stimulation.